KamilSJaron/smudgeplot/README.md

 ## Acknowledgements

-This [blogpost](http://www.everydayanalytics.ca/2014/09/5-ways-to-do-2d-histograms-in-r.html) by Myles Harrison have largely inspired visual of smudgeplots (including colour theme in fact).
+This [blogpost](http://www.everydayanalytics.ca/2014/09/5-ways-to-do-2d-histograms-in-r.html) by Myles Harrison has largely inspired the visual output of smudgeplots (including the color theme).